 The Office of the Provost provides the EVAL-8/FRC and the EVAL-8/Dean in the front of each dossier for independent reviews of the materials in Step 13 by the FRC and the dean.
 The Office of the Provost will schedule separate and independent access to the secure room for the FRC and deans.
 The FRC And deans will use the University EVAL-4 and the Departmental EVAL-4 as guidelines for evaluation.
 Completed EVAL-8 forms will include 1) a recommendation and 2) brief comments as appropriate; a written explanation is required when the dean's and/or FRC's recommendation differs from the DRC's.
 The completed forms will be placed in a confidential location, designated by and accessible only to the Office of the Provost.
 In case of questions during the review, the FRC chair and the dean may consult with the DRC chair, department chair and authors of any minority report.
 No other DRC or FRC committee members are authorized to consult or to be consulted.
-Members of the FRC shall not participate in any review of a member of their own academic department or of any faculty members are obliged not to participate in any review in which they have a conflict of interest (see index: Faculty Review Committee).
+Members of the FRC shall not participate in any review of a member of their own academic department or of any faculty members on whose DRC peer evaluation group they have served during that academic year.
+FRC members are obliged not to participate in any review in which they have a conflict of interest (see index: Faculty Review Committee).